MattMS/my-thoughts/on/working_to_be_redundant/README.md

 ## Saving my work

-If someone is unable to understand something I have written, then there is a greater possibility that they will replace it.
+If someone is unable to understand something I have written, then it is more likely they will replace it.

 This means my previous work was wasted and their time is wasted replacing it.